This is article 3 of 17 in the Authentic Self Series, to start from the beginning, click > Table of Contents

 Alana: I am recommending that a person becomes aware.
 Some people have different ways of keeping track of what they become aware of.
 One person might need to write it down, where another might just notice it.
 Do whatever works for you and will engage you fully in this process.

-We will discuss more about this step after we also do step three.
+We will discuss this step more after we also do step three.

 Step Three – “I could be happy if…”